C4ptainCrunch/thesis/source/index.rst

 As described above, transitivity can not be proved in all cases so we can not use a sorting algorithm to order our agents.
 We thus have to resort to a full tournament where the relation :math:`\succ` is evaluated between every pair of agent.

 We have 6 algorithms, each with some continuous or discrete parameters.
 Even if we restrict every parameter to a small finite set of values (let's say 100), we would still have 600 agents to compare.
 This would in turn make a tournament of size :math:`600^2` where each evaluation of the relation requires 50 matches.
 This method would thus require :math:`600^2 * 50 = 18\,000\,000` matches.
-Playing such a big number of matches is hardly feasible so we will resort to a more frugal approach.
+Playing such a big number of matches is hardly feasible so we resort to a more frugal approach.

 The approach that we take is to first select, for each algorithm, the parameters that result in the best agent (a champion).
-This will in turn reduce the number of agents playing in the tournament to 6 and the number of matches to play to :math:`6^2 * 50 = 180`, a much more reasonable number.
+This in turn reduces the number of agents playing in the tournament to 6 and the number of matches to play to :math:`6^2 * 50 = 180`, a much more reasonable number.
 While this approach reduces drastically the amount of computations needed, it might not be perfect.
 We have no guarantee that the champion within a family (all agents derived from a single algorithm) is also the best family member against agents from other families.
 This is a known limitation and verifying this assumption is outside of the scope of this work.